Orientation Lingo

 ECERF: Electrical and Computer Engineering Research Facility.
 Connected to ETLC.

 ECHA: (Pronounced eck-a).The Edmonton Clinic Health Academy.
 A home to many of the health science programs.
-Contains many seminar rooms student rush to claim as study rooms during finals.
+It contains many seminar rooms students rush to claim as study rooms during finals.

 eClass: The portal used to access class materials posted by professors.
 It is the University of Alberta's centrally supported learning management system.